 And because cooperation builds strong bonds between the people who use products and the people who supply them, co-ops offer a way to transform the way business is done.
 Co-ops give you the opportunity to get the products and services you need on a daily basis while strengthening the community around you.

 In addition to our co-op’s commitment to serving its owners, we adhere to a set of seven principles that help guide the business.
 And as a result, we help to set a standard for the surrounding business community with a commitment to environmental and social responsibility.

 THE SEVEN CO-OP PRINCIPLES

 Co-ops are based on values not unlike those we subscribe to individually, including self-responsibility, democracy, equality, honesty and social responsibility.

-In addition to these common values, seven basic international principles serve as guidelines to provide a democratic structure for co-ops around the world.
+Additionally, there are seven basic international principles that serve as guidelines to provide a democratic structure for co-ops around the world.
 While adoption of these principles is not required, most co-ops choose to adopt them for their business.

 1. Voluntary and open membership